pink-gorilla/core-matrix-gorilla/README.md

 # pinkgorilla-ui-core-matrix

+##History
-[core.matrix](https://github.com/mikera/core.matrix) integration with [Pink Gorilla REPL] that enables us to view core.matrix datasets as HTML tables in PinkGorilla-repl worksheets.
+- This repo was forked from [core.matrix](https://github.com/mikera/core.matrix) integration with [Pink Gorilla REPL] that enables us to view core.matrix datasets as HTML tables in PinkGorilla-repl worksheets.
+- The fork was necessary to use pink gorilla renderable.

 ## Usage